threefoldfoundation/www_threefold_io/content/home/index.md

 ![Image](home_header_geometric.png#medium)

 ### ThreeFold is a decentralized, open-source, peer-to-peer Internet platform that allows people to directly buy and sell Internet capacity – without any intermediaries.
+An alternative to the centralized data center model.

 <button>[Get Started](/)</button>